learn-co-curriculum/ruby-remembering-objects-readme/README.md

 Song.all # => NoMethodError: undefined method `all' for Song:Class
 ```

 Looks like we don't have a class method to access the contents of the `@@all` array.
-That sounds right, we did not define a class method to access the contents of the `@@all`.
-Just like how we've built reader methods that expose the value of instance variables, we need to build a method that will expose, or make accessible outside of the class, the value of a class variable.
+That sounds right, we did not define a class method to access the contents of the `@@all` class variable.
+Just like we had to define reader methods to expose the value of instance variables, we need to define class methods which expose, or make accessible outside of the class, the value of a class variable.

 Let's build one now.